Grading Every Deal at the 2019 NBA Trade Deadline

 But the Suns are working with Wayne Ellington's agent to waive him, according to ESPN.com's Adrian Wojnarowski.
 That comes off like a gross misuse of a potential asset.
 Ellington cannot be dealt with another player but is able to be moved again.
 The Suns already punted on using Tyson Chandler and Austin Rivers as expiring filler.
 This feels like deja vu.

 To be fair, it might not be so simple.
 That the Heat didn't outright dump Ellington into another team's trade exception suggests there wasn't a real market for him.
-But the Suns have the bandwidth under the tax and rebuilding timeline to take on bad salary.
+But the Suns have the bandwidth under the tax and the rebuilding timeline to take on bad salary.
 Chances are they could find a deal that nets them some form of pick or prospect compensation.

 Again: This is an outsider-looking-in thing.
-The Suns have no interest in going the bad-money route, otherwise they wouldn't have so easily hit the peace-out buttons on Chandler and Rivers.
+The Suns have no interest in going the bad-money route; otherwise, they wouldn't have so easily hit the peace-out buttons on Chandler and Rivers.
 This is more a reflection of their overarching tactics than the trade itself.

 Heat: C+

-Miami has positioned itself to duck the tax this season by getting off both Ellington and Johnson, as ESPN.com's Kevin Pelton wrote:
+Miami has positioned itself to duck the tax this season by getting rid of both Ellington and Johnson, as ESPN.com's Kevin Pelton wrote:

 "While this deal doesn't quite get the Heat out of the tax, they're close.
 If Kelly Olynyk indeed misses out on a $1 million incentive bonus for playing 1,700 minutes, as noted by ESPN's Bobby Marks, dealing Rodney McGruder before the deadline would probably be enough to allow Miami to avoid the tax altogether.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.